 Please remember that this course is an open-road event and so therefore you will be stopping at traffic lights as well as cycling on roads that haven’t been closed.
 Although it will be night-time and traffic will be minimal, you will need to consider this when timing your route.
 Experienced cyclists can expect to finish 50km in around 3-4 hours and if you are doing the full 100km, account for around 6-8 hours - this includes allocated break stops.
 Please note that the full course must be completed in the space of 10 hours.

 What kind of lights do I need on my bike?

 It is compulsory to have a working set of lights on the front and rear of your bike.
 You will not be allowed to participate if you arrive at the start of the race missing either.
 If your bike has lights without rechargeable batteries, make sure they have enough power to last the whole way around (you will be on the road for around 6-8 hours).
 In the Liverpool Nightrider event, there are short stretches that have no street lights, meaning a working set of lights is essential.

-For more information about supporting Alder Hey Charity in the 2019 Liverpool Nightrider event, call us on 0151 252 5716, visit us in the atrium or email: [email protected]
+For more information about supporting Alder Hey Charity in the 2020 Liverpool Nightrider event, call us on 0151 252 5716, visit us in the atrium, register above or email: [email protected]